 There are many engineers at Left, and they're busy!
 The key to cloud management adoption was effective communication of trends, anomalies and insights.
 Taloflow delivered.
 According to Alan, "to get an easy glance of where the "Oh shit" moments are and where the trends are heading," and, "being able to glance at the subject line of email reports and be able to say, "Okay, nothing's exploded.
 Everything's cool."
 I'll get to that later," are aspects of the product his team can't do without.

-I love being able to see exactly why we're spending an extra $300 a month, and knowing it might be these servers.
+I love being able to see exactly why we're spending extra, and knowing it might be these servers.
 Then being able to say this is still running, let's just shut that project down.

 On multiple occasions, Taloflow's Tim proactively alerted the Left team of cloud cost anomalies.
-For Alan and the Left team, it's the root cause analysis that makes the formerly painstaking now painless: "I love being able to see exactly why we're spending an extra $300 a month, and knowing it might be these servers.
+For Alan and the Left team, it's the root cause analysis that makes the formerly painstaking now painless: "I love being able to see exactly why we're spending extra, and knowing it might be these servers.
 Then being able to say this is still running, let's just shut that project down."

 Part of Taloflow's offering involves regular billing and architecture workshops.
 They help customers identify worthwhile AWS cloud cost optimization initiatives to undertake.
 They are in-depth and produce much more than vanilla reserved instance recommendations.
 For Left, they occur on a quasi-monthly basis and are primarily oriented towards finding any waste buildup.
 After an intense few weeks of software deployments at Left, there's usually something to reveal.
 Be it too many NATS and load balancers or a surge in metric calls.